Welcome to the new Sally’s Baking Addiction kitchen!! It’s been one heck of a ride since February when we first began dreaming up a new design.

 Dining chairs: Restoration Hardware (color: brown oak drifted, fabric: navy)

 Kitchen stools: these are about 6 years old and I can’t find them online.
 They were from Bed Bath & Beyond.

 Chandelier: Pottery Barn

-Other gizmos and gadgets: wooden star is from Target (last year though!), personalized wine cork box from here, teal skillet clock is from an antique store, sprinkles chalk note canister is from Pier 1 (similar here), hanging cast iron spoons/utensils were Kevin’s grandmother’s, whip it good towel from etsy.
+Other gizmos and gadgets: wooden star is from Target (last year though!), teal skillet clock is from an antique store, sprinkles chalk note canister is from Pier 1, hanging cast iron spoons/utensils were Kevin’s grandmother’s, whip it good towel from etsy.